 You Were Not the Person Behind the Wheel

-It very well could be the case that you were not driving the car yet were still charged.
+It could be the case that you were not driving the car yet were still charged.
 An experienced attorney can show the proper evidence to prove this defense.
+Just because you own the vehicle and have an expired license does not mean you should face charges for this crime.

 You Live in Another State

 It is possible that you originally lived in California but have since moved to a new state.
 However, your California license expired, and you drove back into the state without your new license.
+The only way to successfully use this defense is to have a valid license from another state to show the court.

-You Failed to Have a Current License with You
+You Failed to Have a Current License With You

 It is not uncommon to have a license renewed and still carry the expired one by mistake.
 If you failed to switch the license in your wallet, this defense could easily dismiss the case against you, so long as you can show the valid license to the court at your hearing.